ChainAgnostic/CAIPs/CAIPs/caip-27.md

 status: Draft
 type: Standard
 created: 2020-12-12
-updated: 2022-11-16
+updated: 2023-03-02
 requires: ["2", "25", "171"]
 ---

 ## Simple Summary

-CAIP-27 defines a standard JSON-RPC method for requesting methods mapped to a target chain.
+CAIP-27 defines a standard JSON-RPC method for routing method calls through a CAIP-25 session object.

 ## Abstract

-This proposal has the goal to define a standard method for decentralization applications to request JSON-RPC methods from cryptocurrency wallets directed to a given target chain.
+This proposal has the goal to define a standard method for decentralization applications to request JSON-RPC methods from user agents (such as cryptocurrency wallets) directed to a given previously-authorized target network (such as a specific blockchain).

 ## Motivation

-The motivation comes from the ambiguity that comes from interfacing with multi-chain cryptocurrency wallets which may support the same methods for different chains and there is no indication of the chain that is being targeted by the decentralized application.
+The motivation comes from the ambiguity that comes from interfacing with a multi-network agent (e.g. a cryptocurrency wallets which supports the same method on multiple chains in a namespace, or supports methods with the same name on multiple namespaces).

 ## Specification